ashvardanian/StringZilla/README.md

 ```

 Once installed, all of the functionality is available through the `stringzilla` namespace.
-Many interfaces will look familiar to the users of the `memchr` crate.
+Many interfaces will look familiar to the users of the `memchr` Rust crate.

 ```rust
 use stringzilla::sz;